Free trade: Early era

 The notion of a free trade system encompassing multiple sovereign states originated in a rudimentary form in 16th century Imperial Spain.
 American jurist Arthur Nussbaum noted that Spanish theologian Francisco de Vitoria was "the first to set forth the notions (though not the terms) of freedom of commerce and freedom of the seas".
 Vitoria made the case under principles of jus gentium.
 However, it was two early British economists Adam Smith and David Ricardo who later developed the idea of free trade into its modern and recognizable form.

 Economists who advocated free trade believed trade was the reason why certain civilizations prospered economically.
 For example, Smith pointed to increased trading as being the reason for the flourishing of not just Mediterranean cultures such as Egypt, Greece and Rome, but also of Bengal (East India) and China.
 Netherlands prospered greatly after throwing off Spanish Imperial rule and pursuing a policy of free trade.
 This made the free trade/mercantilist dispute the most important question in economics for centuries.
 Free trade policies have battled with mercantilist, protectionist, isolationist, socialist, populist and other policies over the centuries.

+Ottoman Empire

 The Ottoman Empire had liberal free trade policies by the 18th century, with origins in capitulations of the Ottoman Empire, dating back to the first commercial treaties signed with France in 1536 and taken further with capitulations in 1673, in 1740 which lowered duties to only 3% for imports and exports and in 1790.
 Ottoman free trade policies were praised by British economists advocating free trade such as J. R. McCulloch in his Dictionary of Commerce (1834), but criticized by British politicians opposing free trade such as Prime Minister Benjamin Disraeli, who cited the Ottoman Empire as "an instance of the injury done by unrestrained competition" in the 1846 Corn Laws debate, arguing that it destroyed what had been "some of the finest manufactures of the world" in 1812.